ABMI/sglt2glp1hira/README.md

 License
 =======
-The Chungsoo package is licensed under Apache License 2.0
+The DMhira package is licensed under Apache License 2.0

 Development
 ===========
-Chungsoo was developed in ATLAS and R Studio.
+DMhira was developed in ATLAS and R Studio.

 ### Development status